Home » Wiki » SSH Security Best Practices: Overview, Risks & Uses

 • Denial of Service: An attacker can initiate multiple bogus SSH connection attempts or resource-intensive commands to overwhelm server resources and deny legitimate access.

-• session Hijacking: An attacker can hijack an already established SSH session by exploiting a vulnerability in the SSH client software.
+• Session Hijacking: An attacker can hijack an already established SSH session by exploiting a vulnerability in the SSH client software.

 SSH Security Best Practices